 The directory can show results for more than one location at a time but only for one category at a time.
 So, you can search for ‘ Lunch clubs’ in ‘ Fareham’ and ‘ Gosport’.
 But you can not search for ‘ Lunch clubs’ and ‘ Social groups’ in ‘ Fareham’ – you would need to select the Location and search for Lunch clubs and then for Social groups.

 We find that the most accurate and relevant search results will be returned by selecting a category.
 However, you can also use the search bar to find information in the Community Directory.
-Click on the magnifying glass symbol to bring this up.
+Hover over 'Search' on the right of the blue band and click to bring this up.

 The search bar can be useful if: